-Scope
+1. Scope

-These notes describe my position on the issue of metadata interchange between SAML federations.
+These notes describe my position on the issue of inter-federation through metadata interchange between SAML federations.
 I try and lay out some terminology and options, but in addition there's a lot of weight given to the solutions I think are most beneficial at this point in federation development.

-Aggregation and Interchange
+2. Aggregation and Interchange